 - Emergency Lighting and Exit Signs – All emergency lights and exit signs are operational and unobstructed.

-- Sprinkler and Fire Alarm Systems – All systems are in working order and have been annually tested and serviced by a certified sprinkler / alarm system company.
+- Sprinkler and Fire Alarm Systems – All systems are in working order and have been annually tested and serviced by a certified sprinkler/alarm system company.

-If you would like for fire prevention staff to speak to your group please email the request to:
+If you would like to visit the fire station If you would like for fire prevention staff to speak to your group please email the request to: